-Childhood asthma isn't a different disease than asthma in adults, but children do face unique challenges.
+Childhood asthma isn't a different disease from asthma in adults, but children do face unique challenges.
 Asthma in children is a leading cause of emergency department visits, hospitalizations and missed school days.
-Unfortunately, childhood asthma can't be cured and symptoms may continue into adulthood.
+Unfortunately, childhood asthma can't be cured, and symptoms may continue into adulthood.
 But with the right treatment, you and your child can keep symptoms under control and prevent damage to growing lungs.

 Common childhood asthma signs and symptoms include:

 Other signs and symptoms of childhood asthma include:

 The first signs of asthma in young children may be recurrent wheezing triggered by a respiratory virus.
 As children grow older, asthma associated with respiratory allergies is more common.

 Asthma signs and symptoms vary from child to child, and may get worse or better over time.
 While wheezing is most commonly associated with asthma, not all children with asthma wheeze.
 Your child may have only one sign or symptom, such as a lingering cough or chest congestion.

 It may be difficult to tell whether your child's symptoms are caused by asthma or something else.
 Periodic or long-lasting wheezing and other asthma-like symptoms may be caused by infectious bronchitis or another respiratory problem.

 When to see a doctor

 Make an appointment with your child's doctor if you notice: